-The Short: A Tech Lead is a developer who is responsible for leading a development team, and responsible for the quality of its technical deliverables.
+The Short: A Tech Lead is a software engineer, responsible for leading a development team, and responsible for the quality of its technical deliverables.

 The Long: Leading a development team is no easy task.
 An effective Tech Lead establishes a technical vision with the development team and works with developers to turn it into reality.
 Along the way, a Tech Lead takes on traits that other roles may have, such as a Team Lead, Architect or Software Engineering Manager but they remain hands-on with code.

 To make the most effective choices and to maintain trust and empathy with developers, a Tech Lead must code.
 In “The Geek’s Guide to Leading Teams” presentation, I talked about an ideal minimum time of about 30%.